-1) Bad reception of the after-sales service Disputes on diagnosis.
+1) Bad reception of after-sales service Disputes on diagnosis.

-2) Too long response times or no response.
+2) Response times too long or no response.

-1) VARIOUS REQUEST FOR ANOTHER APPROACH TO SERVICE, such as:
+1) MISCELLANEOUS REQUEST FOR ANOTHER SERVICE APPROACH, such as:

-A foreign customer, resident in France, who wishes a SEGA Service for products sold outside the SEGA-FRANCE market.
+A foreign customer, resident in France, who wants a SEGA Service for products sold outside the SEGA-FRANCE market.